ShepherdOrg/npm-packages/README.md

   complex plumbing.
 - Combine [any kind of deployment](#any-kind) in a uniform CI/CD and configuration management pipeline.
 Local and cloud.
 Custom and standard.
 - Lightweight.
 No extra services or servers required.
 A postgres database can be used to optimize deployment state tracking.
 - Opinionated around CI/CD best practices.
-Discourage integrated tests at build time, support
+Discourages integrated tests at build time.
 - Binary promotion, also across branches.
 Shepherd-build-docker does not build an image twice from the exact same sources.
 - Automagic branch deployment in kubernetes.
 Shepherd knows how to modify kubernetes deployment documents for